This page provides tips for choosing controversial speech topics, along with guidelines for putting together a great presentation.

 3. The Problem-Solution Pattern is somewhat like the Effect-Cause pattern.
 You would use this pattern when your speech is about a problem that is new to your audience members.
 You need to spend a lot of time developing the problem and less time would be devoted to the solution.

 4. The Elimination Pattern is used for topics with which your audience is already familiar.
 Examples would be abortion issues, legalization of marijuana, etc. Using this pattern, you need to spend more time on trying to eliminate worn out, not-so-great solutions in favor of the BEST solution (yours!).

-When creating a speech centered on a controversial topic, it's VERY important to develop supporting arguments: find examples, statistics, quotes, etc. and be diligent in documenting and citing your references.
+When creating a speech centered on a controversial topic, it's essential to develop supporting arguments: find examples, statistics, quotes, etc. and be diligent in documenting and citing your references.

 Be very sure to research opposing opinions, beliefs, arguments, morals and policies for your topic.
-It is essential to be ready for any opposition you may face.
-Deal with it skillfully and you will enhance your position and very likely bring even more of the audience around to your way of thinking.
+Being ready for any opposition you may face is essential.
+Deal with it skillfully, and you will enhance your position and very likely bring even more of the audience around to your way of thinking.